 You can wear it doubled around your neck as a chunky cowl or stretched out to wrap around your shoulders for extra warmth.

-A basic knowledge of knitting is all that is required for you to get started.
+Basic knowledge of knitting is all that is required for you to get started.

-Outlander Knitting Patterns
+More Outlander Knitting Patterns

-Both Claire and Brianna’s costumes have motivated many knitters to make shawls, infinity scarves, and more throughout the four seasons that have aired so far.
+Both Claire and Brianna’s costumes have motivated many knitters to make shawls, infinity scarves, and more throughout the seasons that have aired so far.

 I wanted to make a collection of knits that are inspired by both Claire and her daughter Brianna, from mittens to scarves.